Bruce Carter (businessman): Career

 Carter obtained a degree in economics and a Master of Business Administration.

 He is a former partner at Ernst & Young and has worked in corporate restructuring and insolvency for over 30 years.
 Carter has assisted many companies including Elders, Harris Scarfe and Balfours and has provided professional advice to the Government of South Australia.
 He also provided services to the Australian Government during its GST review.
 He was one of three members of its review panel, the others being politicians Nick Greiner and John Brumby.

 He joined Workcover as Chair in 2003, and five years later told a Parliamentary inquiry into the organisation that within the "first month of being there I realised this was an organisation out of control and that there was a lack of virtually anything you would expect to find in a statutory organisation."
 By 2011, Carter had developed a reputation as the State Government's "Mr Fix-it".

 Carter has served as a member of the Executive Committee of Cabinet for the Government of South Australia.

 Carter was appointed Chair of the Economic Development Board of South Australia in 2008.

 In 2008-2009, Carter was Chair of the Economic Development Board and the SA Motor Sport Board.
 Senator Nick Xenophon drew attention to potential conflicts of interest emerging from Carter's mix of public and private sector interests in October 2010, following his appointment to SkyCity Entertainment Group's board.
 Carter resigned from his position at the Economic Development Board in November 2010.
 Carter retired from SkyCity's Deputy Chair position in March 2021.

-He was appointed chair of shipbuilder ASC Pty Ltd in 2010 and as of 2024 retains the position.
+He was appointed chair of shipbuilder ASC Pty Ltd in 2010 and as of December 2026 retired from the position after 16 years.